fdrandolfi/composition-tools-frontend/README.md

 ## This project includes
 ### Scaletor
-This is a project of a generator of musical scales for guitar, bass and keys, you can use it on [this page](https://fdrandolfi-composition-tools.vercel.app/scaletor).
+This page is a generator of musical scales for guitar, bass and keys, you can use it on [this page](https://fdrandolfi-composition-tools.vercel.app/scaletor).

+### Quintor
+This page is a visual support more comfortable of fifth's circle, you can use it on [this page](https://fdrandolfi-composition-tools.vercel.app/quintor).

 ---